Extending fibre nonlinear interference power modelling to account for general dual-polarisation 4D modulation formats: Organisation of the document and notation

 \section{Organisation of the document and notation}

-The document is organised as follows: i) in Sec.~\ref{sec:model assumptions} the investigated system model is described and the model assumptions are presented; ii) Secs.~\ref{sec:PSD_periodic} to \ref{sec:final result} are devoted to a step-by-step analytical derivation of the model; iii) ultimately, the main model expression is presented in Sec.~\ref{sec:final result}.
-In particular: in Sec.~\ref{sec:PSD_periodic}, the regular perturbation (RP) solution to the frequency domain Manakov equation is derived for a multi-span fibre system and its power spectral density (PSD) is evaluated, in the case of a transmitted periodic signal; in Sec.~\ref{sec:subset_classification}, the contributions of the different high-order moments and cross-polarisation correlations of the transmitted 4D modulation format are highlighted; finally, Sec.~\ref{sec:final result} discusses the nonzero terms as the signal periodicity is let to infinity.
+The document is organised as follows: i) in Sec.~\ref{sec:model assumptions} the investigated system model is described and the model assumptions are presented; ii) Secs.~\ref{sec:PSD_periodic} to \ref{sec:final result} are devoted to a step-by-step analytical derivation of the model; iii) ultimately, the main model expression is presented in Sec.~\ref{sec:final result} (see Theorem \ref{th:keyresult}).
+In particular: in Sec.~\ref{sec:PSD_periodic}, the regular perturbation (RP) solution to the frequency domain Manakov equation is derived for a multi-span fibre system and its power spectral density (PSD) is evaluated, in the case of a transmitted periodic signal; in Sec.~\ref{sec:subset_classification}, the contributions of the different high-order moments and cross-polarisation correlations of the transmitted 4D modulation format are highlighted; in Sec.~\ref{sec:evaluation}, these contributions are separately evaluated; in Sec.~\ref{sec:sumallcontr}, all contributions are added together and the final expression for a periodic transmitted signal is derived; finally, Sec.~\ref{sec:final result} introduces the final result for general aperiodic signals.

 Throughout this manuscript, we denote 2D (column) vectors with boldface letters (e.g., $\boldsymbol{a}$), whereas 2D column vector functions are indicated with boldface capital letters (e.g., $\boldsymbol{E}(f,z),\tilde{\boldsymbol{E}}(t,z)$, etc.). $\mathcal{F}\{\cdot\}$, $\mathbb{E}\{ \cdot \}$, and $\Re\{\cdot\}$ indicate the Fourier transform, the statistical expectation, and the real part operators, respectively.
 The delta distribution is indicated by $\delta(\cdot)$, whereas $\delta_k$ denotes the Kronecker delta defined as